olecve/docker-clojure-node/README.md

 # docker-clojure-node

-Docker container to build Clojure applications with nodejs
+Docker container to build and test Clojure applications with nodejs